FinGoal/env-switchkit/README.md

 The code above adapts the original token function into an Express.js controller, which will be accessible from the front end demo application.
 The above code also adds the credentials from our `env` file, so that they can be accessed securely from the backend.

 Now we only need to add a route to access this method, by altering `/api/routes/index.js`.
-Add `getLinkMoneyToken` to the import list from `../methods`:
+Add `createLinkMoneyToken` to the import list from `../methods`:

 ```jsx
 import {